percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

     and temporarily deactivates them

-* Create two new |PXC| users with the ``USAGE`` privilege on the node and add them to ProxySQL configuration, if they are not configured.
+* Create two new |PXC| users with the ``USAGE`` privilege on the node and add them to ProxySQL configuration, if they are not already configured.
-  One user is for monitoring cluster nodes, and the other one is for managing connections.
+  One user is for monitoring cluster nodes, and the other one is for communicating with the cluster.

-The following example shows how to add a |PXC| node with IP address 10.101.6.1 to ProxySQL.
+The following example shows how to add a |PXC| node with IP address 10.101.6.1 to ProxySQL:

 .. code-block:: bash